Boosting air quality in and around America’s busiest freight hubs

-- Lazer Spot is the leading provider of yard management in North America, working at 400+ sites in the USA and Canada for manufacturers and retailers.
-Through the project, they deployed two trucks at a manufacturing facility and distribution center in the Chicago metro area.
+- Lazer Spot, a leading provider of yard management in North America, deployed two trucks at a manufacturing facility and distribution center in Chicago.

 - Hirschbach Motor Lines, a private long-haul carrier specializing in refrigerated and other specialty cargoes, deployed their truck at a client site in Wyandotte County, KS.

-- Johnson County deployed their truck at the Tomahawk Creek Wastewater Treatment Facility in Leawood, KS.
-The facility is currently under construction in a multi-year expansion project.
+- Johnson County deployed their truck at the new Tomahawk Creek Wastewater Treatment Facility in Leawood, KS.

 To learn more about the project or to request a presentation, contact Emily Wolfe at MEC.